 - Participate in ‘Meet The Scottish Delegation’ drinks receptions at the Scotland stand

 - Attend at least two evening showcases during Classical:NEXT

-- Commit to at least one two-hour slot assisting SMC on the Scotland stand
+- Commit to one two-hour slot assisting the SMC team on the Scotland stand

 - Provide feedback during and after the event: this will form part of SMC’s evaluation for funders

 In order for artists to be able to make the most of this opportunity, we’re looking for people who can;

 - Demonstrate a committed track-record of working professionally in the contemporary classical sector

 - Demonstrate that they will be able to clearly communicate, express and promote their work and practice to potential partners (promoters, labels, commissioners, artists)